cabforum/netsec/docs/NSR.md

 The CA SHOULD ensure passwords used as authentication credentials for accounts on CA Infrastructure, Network Equipment, or Workstations are generated and managed in accordance with NIST 800-63B Appendix A.

-The CA SHALL NOT require periodic password changes with a period less than two (2) years.
+The CA SHOULD NOT require periodic password changes with a period less than two (2) years.

-The CA MUST ensure passwords used as authentication credentials for accounts on CA Infrastructure have a minimum of twelve (12) characters.
+The CA MUST require that passwords used as authentication credentials for accounts on CA Infrastructure, Network Equipment or Workstations have a minimum of twelve (12) characters.

-The CA MUST ensure passwords used as authentication credentials for accounts on Network Equipment or Workstations have a minimum of eight (8) characters.
+The CA SHOULD ensure passwords used as authentication credentials for accounts on CA Infrastructure, Network Equipment, or Workstations are programmatically generated and stored in a credential manager.
+Access to credentials stored in a credential manager MUST be limited to personnel based on the Principle of Least Privilege.

 ##### 2.2.6